 Throwback Thursday is sponsored by the Haycock-Cavanagh Funeral Home in Wallaceburg:

-Thanks to the Wallaceburg and District Museum for the photo, which is on display at their 505 King Street location.
+Thanks to the Wallaceburg & District Museum for the photos, which hang in their 505 King Street location in Wallaceburg.

 If you have an old photo that you would like to see on the Sydenham Current, let us know by sending us an email to email@example.com.